mw99/DataCompression/README.md

 ## Change log / Upgrading guide

+##### Version `3.5.0` to `3.6.0`
+- Target platforms finally added to the SPM Package file
+- Carthage support improved
+- Support for Xcode 11 SPM integration

 ##### Version `3.4.0` to `3.5.0`
 - Fix that prevents a bug in Apples lzfse compressor when working with large chunks of data.